The formula for profit is simple: price – cost = profit.

 Markup and Margin: Two Sides of the Coin

-Fundamentally, markup is a cost first approach to pricing.
-What markup can I charge customers on top of my production cost?
+While markup and margin are used to arrive at profitability, they show us different sides of the business.
+Fundamentally, markup is a cost-first approach to pricing: what markup can I charge customers on top of my production cost?
 In this case:

 This approach is perfect:

-- To ensure that your is business is making a profit with each sale
+• To ensure that your business is making a profit with each sale

-Margin is a value-first approach.
-What is the value my product/service creates for the customer?
+Margin is a value-first approach: what value does my product/service create for the customer?
 In this case:

 This approach is perfect: